oldeurope/rwthctf2012/vpn/README.md

 network 10.12.5.0/24.
 During preparation, the rwthCTF staff used the networks 10.12.129.0/24 to 10.12.141.0/24 to connect to the network.

-The VPN gateway had two network interfaces: eth0 (137.226.161.28/24) was the public interface where teams' connected to via VPN, eth1 (10.12.250.2/24) was the internal network which hosted the staff workstations and servers.
+The VPN gateway had three network interfaces: eth0 (137.226.161.28/24) was the public interface where teams' connected to via VPN, eth1 (10.12.250.2/24) was the internal network which hosted the staff workstations and servers.
+The third network interface eth2 was connected to a separated logging server at 192.168.1.23/24.

 OpenVPN configuration
 ---------------------